 The continuing adverse current coupled with a short chop and the wind directly on the bow made the morning slow.
 This was not helped by my decision to ‘skirt’ a military firing range between Otranto and Brindisi, I figured that, given my luck on this passage, I might take a shell just below the water line.

 Beyond Brindisi the coastline is low, straight and pretty uninteresting.
-Having booked my flight back from Venice on Friday evening, I am now looking at my watch and choosing to take a course straight to the tip of the ‘spur’ overnight expecting a signal around tomorrow lunch time.
-Despite a semi promising weather forecast, the wind disappeared completely and the only option was to motor over an increasingly flat sea overnight.
-At least the route I am taking will not be peppered with shipping so I am hoping to get FULL 20 minute naps without the incessant AIS alarms which seem to even consider lighthouses a collision hazard.
+Having booked my flight back from Venice on Friday evening, I am now looking at my watch and choosing to take a course straight to the tip of the ‘spur’ – another toe, heel, leg analogy… Despite a semi promising weather forecast, the wind disappeared completely and the only option was to motor over an increasingly flat sea overnight.
+At least the route I am taking should not be peppered with shipping so I am hoping to get FULL 20 minute naps without the incessant AIS alarms which seem to even consider lighthouses a collision hazard.

 At 19.20, I was in the galley doing the washing up and there was a bang under the hull.
 Not a collision sort of gradual bang, more of a ‘chop’ bang.
 I dashed up on deck to view anything in the water but nothing.
 I reckon the propeller chopped something thankfully light as there is no vibration or untoward noises – phew !
 Just goes to show how vulnerable you are.